 Imagine having to prove you deserve the deduction

-Under current settled law, a church that does not have 501(c)(3) status is allowed to receive tithes and offerings and give tax-deductible contribution receipts to its donors.
-However, the donors must be aware that the guarantee that the IRS will honor the receipt is not 100%.
+Under current settled law, a church that does not have 501(c)(3) status is allowed to receive tithes and offerings, and give tax-deductible contribution receipts to its donors.
+However, the donors must be aware that there is no 100% guarantee that the IRS will honor the receipt.

-While giving to my church is not motivated by the tax deduction, I am aware that I steward the money in my possession.
-Anytime I am able to maximize my stewardship, I will do it.
-I think many will agree with me that good stewardship seeks to maximize the impact of the finances entrusted.
+I think many will agree that good stewardship seeks to maximize the impact of the finances entrusted.
 Depending on your tax bracket, a tax deduction can save you up to 33%.

-I highly recommend that every pastor and leader across America take a step of due diligence and secure the 501(c)(3) status of his church.
-By doing so, you take away the possibility that a member of your church who gets audited be denied a tax deduction because the church failed to secure and maintain its 501(c)(3).
+I highly recommend that every pastor and leader take a step of due diligence and secure the 501(c)(3) status of his/her church.
+By doing so, it removes the possibility that a member of your church (who gets audited) be denied a tax deduction because the church failed to secure and maintain its 501(c)(3).

-And then lastly, if you have any questions regarding church compliance and the steps that are necessary for your church to take, I want to invite you to call our office, toll free, at 877-494-4655, or join us at one of our upcoming Ultimate Church Structure Conferences.
+If you have any questions regarding church compliance and the steps that are necessary for your church to take, I invite you to call our office at 877-494-4655.

 Handpicked articles for you: